utkarsh914/Xbribe/android_app/XBribe/README.md

-## XBribe
+# XBribe
 An Android App for Bribery Reporting System.

-# Find the apk in XBribe/app/build/outputs/apk/debug
+Will add the app structure by tonight.